tedneward/ProfBlog/content/devrel/activities.md

 ***Variants***:

-* **Pit Crew.** If the company or the product/service doesn't directly fit the audience of the conference, but you still want a strong "presence" at the event,
+* **Pit Crew.** If the company or the product/service doesn't directly fit the audience of the conference, but you still want a strong "presence" at the event, consider spending the Booth budget on sending a number of company employees to the event with the intent of "taking the field by storm": simply be out and around, milling on the floor, attending talks and absolutely being present at any [Conference Session](#conference-session) being given by the DevRel team or other company employees.
+Pit Crew can carry [Swag](#swag) around with them (if it's small) and hand it out as they move about the conference, or toss it out during the DevRel's talks ("Free T-shirt to anyone who asks a question!").
+Be careful not to be too obnoxious about this, though, or the conference organizers (or the vendors that paid for a booth) may get annoyed and want to have a chat.

 <div id="code-review" /><hr/>